English possessive: Pronouns

-Unlike other noun phrases which only have a single possessive form, personal pronouns in English have two possessive forms: possessive determiners (used to form noun phrases such as "her success") and possessive pronouns (used in place of nouns either as an object, as in "I prefer hers", or as a predicate pronoun, as in "the success was hers").
+Unlike other noun phrases which only have a single possessive form, personal pronouns in English have two possessive forms: possessive determiners (used to form noun phrases such as "her success") and possessive pronouns (used in place of nouns as a subject or object, as in "Hers is better", "I prefer hers", or as a predicate pronoun, as in "the success was hers").
 In most cases, these are different from each other.

-For example, the pronoun I has possessive determiner my and possessive pronoun mine; you has your and yours; he has his for both; she has her and hers; it has its for both; we has our and ours; they has their and theirs.
+For example, the pronoun I has possessive determiner my and possessive pronoun mine; you has your and yours; while he has his for both; she has her and hers; while it has its for both; we has our and ours; they has their and theirs.
 The archaic thou has thy and thine.
 For a full table and further details, see English personal pronouns.

 The possessive its has no apostrophe, although it is sometimes written with one in error (see hypercorrection) by confusion with the common possessive ending -'s and the contraction it's used for it is and it has.
 Possessive its was originally formed with an apostrophe in the 17th century, but it had been dropped by the early 19th century, presumably on the pattern of the apostrophe being omitted from personal possessive pronouns.

 The interrogative and relative pronoun who has the possessive whose.
 In its relative use, whose can also refer to inanimate antecedents, but its interrogative use always refers to persons.

 Other pronouns that form possessives (mainly indefinite pronouns) do so in the same way as nouns, with 's, for example one's, somebody's (and somebody else's).
-Certain pronouns, such as the common demonstratives this, that, these, and those, do not form their possessives using s, and of this, of that, etc., are used instead.
+Certain pronouns, such as the common demonstratives this, that, these, and those, do not form their possessives using s; instead, of this, of that, etc. are used.

 English possessive pronouns agree with the gender of their antecedent or referent, whereas in other languages, such as Italian, the possessive pronoun agrees with the gender of the head noun of the noun phrase in which it appears.
 To exemplify these differences, compare he loved his mother, in which his is masculine in agreement with he, to ama sua madre, in which sua is feminine in agreement with madre (mother).